Temptations of Tyranny

 Tania Bruguera, the Cuban-American artist, founder of the Instituto de Artivismo Hannah Arendt (Instar) in Havana, and former NEH/Hannah Arendt Center Distinguished Fellow here at the Hannah Arendt Center at Bard College, has been arrested and placed under house arrest.Wholeness

-In an interview with Ben Klutsey, Danielle Allen explains her idea of “wholeness” as an ideal of American society over and against the unity of e pluribus unum.The Threat to our Political Imagination
+In an interview with Ben Klutsey, Danielle Allen explains her idea of “wholeness” as an ideal of American society over and against the unity of e pluribus unum.It's Time for Our Winter Membership Drive

 Roger BerkowitzThe “great evasion” is before us, writes Samuel Moyn.
 With the victory of Joe Biden and the defeat of Donald Trump, there is a deep desire to return to normalcy.
 Moyn writes that part of the great evasion is a continued worry that the threat posed by Donald Trump as to democracy.
 On the contrary, he argues, Trump was a weak President and “American democracy was never under systemic threat from so fickle and hamstrung a wannabe authoritarian.”